tomwolfe/metamorphic-core/README.md

 Phase 1.5 focuses on implementing a Markdown-Only Automation Workflow to enhance the efficiency and consistency of our development process.
 While immediate speed improvements may be modest, our goal is to create a robust foundation for significant acceleration and improved quality in later phases.
 This focus on refining our *own* development processes aligns with our core ethical principles of transparency, continuous improvement, and efficient resource utilization.
 This also supports more robust and reliable AI-driven code generation and validation.

-**Two-Stage Approach to Markdown-Only Automation:**
+**Three-Stage Approach to Markdown-Only Automation:**

-Phase 1.5 is being implemented in two key stages.
+Phase 1.5 is being implemented in three key stages.
 Stage 1 established the fundamental markdown automation workflow and CLI driver.
 Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, LLM prompt generation and integration, and well-defined, actionable steps.
-The benefits from stages 1 and 2, and synergy with MSGE:
+Stage 3 aims for full automation.
+The benefits from stages 1, 2 and 3, and synergy with MSGE:

 **Estimated Potential Benefits (Long-Term, Full Integration):**